DukeMurmur/SGMail/README.md

 # requirements.txt
 Beautiful soup is required
 # .exe
-There is a compiled version of this programm.
+There is a compiled version of this program.